The World’s Best Men’s T-Shirt? Big Claim! We’ve Reviewed 8 Tees That Might Fit the Bill

 My first well-made tee showed me what I had been missing.
 Everything I loved about great denim pieces–the weight, the texture, the construction–was suddenly a factor in my selection of basics.
 Since my first foray into well-made tee territory, I have become something of an evangelist for top-shelf basics.

-For this guide, we tested seven tees from some of the absolute best makers: Merz b.
-Schwanen, Iron Heart, Warehouse, Samurai Cotton Project, Whitesville, Wonder Looper, and Utilitees (click on these links to head directly to that part of the article).
+For this guide, we tested eight tees from some of the absolute best makers: Merz b.
+Schwanen, Iron Heart, Warehouse, Samurai Cotton Project, Whitesville, Wonder Looper, Utilitees, and Oni (click on these links to head directly to that part of the article).

 Though we consistently advocate for buying fewer, better things, our basics are an exception to this rule.
 Unlike raw denim, which fades beautifully when washed infrequently, cotton tees need regular laundering.
 We should be reaching for a clean one every few days.